 While in private practice, Judge Salter worked on a wide variety of cases for the benefit of those otherwise unable to obtain an attorney, including mental health guardianships, post-conviction work for an inmate on Alabama’s death row, an interstate child custody dispute, and domestic violence cases.
 He received the top “pro bono publico” awards from the Florida Supreme Court (the Chief Justice’s Tobias Simon award) and the American Bar Association for that work.
 Judge Salter was also awarded an honorary Doctor of Laws degree by the St. Thomas University School of Law and knighthood in the Order of St. Gregory the Great by Pope John Paul II for his charitable service.

 Judge Salter’s community service also included service as a Board member and officer of Legal Services of Greater Miami, Catholic Charities Legal Services, and The Learning Experience School, a school for children and young adults with developmental disabilities attended by the Salters’ youngest son.

 While in private practice, the Judge authored articles and lectured on such topics as the Uniform Commercial Code, banking, construction, and legal ethics.
 Judge Salter appeared before this Court as a practitioner in numerous appellate matters, and before other state and federal courts of appeals as well.
 He is a 35-year member of the Dade County Bar Association and has been recognized as a top practitioner in Best Lawyers in America and the Florida Trend “Superlawyers.”

-Judge Salter serves as a member of the Appellate Courts Technology Committee, the District Court of Appeal Performance and Accountability Commision, and the Miami-Dade Circuit Pro Bono Committee.
+Judge Salter serves as a member of the Appellate Courts Technology Committee, chair of the District Court of Appeal Performance and Accountability Commission, co-chair of The Florida Bar Standing Committee on Pro Bono Legal Services, and a member of the Miami-Dade Circuit Pro Bono Committee.